Cellular Interface Cluster

 Membrane organisation and living interfaces

-Studies how cells build functional membrane architecture in space and time, and how membrane composition and mechanics influence signalling, endocytosis, and cellular decision-making.
+The Mayor lab studies how cells build functional membrane architecture in space and time, and how membrane composition and mechanics influence signalling, endocytosis, and cellular decision-making.

 Dr Darius Köster